Housam Babiker

 University of Alberta

 Housam Babiker received his PhD in Computing Science degree from the University of Alberta, Canada.
-During the doctoral study, he developed explainable AI techniques for deep learning, mainly in the natural language processing (NLP) domain, working at the Explainable Artificial Intelligence (XAI) lab under the supervision of Prof. Randy Goebel.
+During the doctoral study, he developed explainable AI techniques for deep learning, mainly in the natural language processing (NLP) domain, working at the Explainable Artificial Intelligence (XAI) lab within the Alberta Machine Intelligence Institute AMII under the supervision of Prof. Randy Goebel.
 Housam's research interests include explainable AI, deep learning, reinforcement learning and their applications to real-world problems.

 News